 Personal data is any information, which refers to an identified or identifiable natural person.
 This is therefore all data, which identify you as an individual or make identifiable.
-For example, name, postal address, telephone number, e-mail address.
+For example, name, postal address, telephone number, Email address, IP address.

 To make our products and services available to you

 We use your personal data to provide you with the information, products, and services that you request and to communicate with you regarding those services and respond to your questions and comments.
 As well we need personal data for our application process and to improve our website layout.

 We refer on our contractual arrangements with you on which we collect and process your personal data when you contact us.
 Alternatively, in some cases, we refer on our legitimate interests as a business (for example, to assess application).
 Where we refer on our legitimate interests, we will always make sure that we balance these interests against your rights.
 The use of the entered personal data based on the EU General Data Protection Regulation (GDPR), regarding Art.
 6 Para.
 GDPR.

 Here you can read the entire text of theGDPR law.

 We may use your personal data for our internal business purposes, such as improving our site, improving our services and products.
 We may also use the data to ensure that our website is presented in the most effective and relevant manner for you and your device.

 · lawfulness, transparency: need of consent, purpose, public interest, protection of life & health,